BalancerMaxis/multisig-ops/README.md

 ### Uploading transaction JSONs as part of Balancer Governance
 Balancer Governance requires that a link to a PR request in this repo with a gnosis-safe transaction builder JSON is included.

 PR's should be to include a single file named `BIP-XXX.json` in the `BIPs` directory where XXX is the number of the BIP.
 The PR should include the BIP title as it's commit/pr text.
 #### Examples
+Here are some documents of how to do specific, commonly requested things.

 | Link                                            | Description                                                   | Difficulty/Complexity                |
 |-------------------------------------------------|---------------------------------------------------------------|--------------------------------------|